 Summary of study protocol, including flow diagram depicting study

 Summary of safety/risk issues

-Proposed start date, duration, and timeline of the clinical trial
+Proposed start date, duration, and timeline of the clinical trial or clinical study

 Proposed sample size including power calculation

 General statistical assumptions for the proposed study design and analysis